heygent/embanalysis/thesis/src/01-intro.md

 their embeddings, as this could hypothetically inform us on how to build these structures ourselves in a more direct way than training.

-During the process of literature review for this thesis, and after the main experimentation, recent research was also found demonstrating that LLMs use trigonometry to do addition <?> [@kantamneni2025], representing numbers as a generalized helix which is strongly causally implicated for addition and subtraction tasks.
-This provides evidence that language models do indeed develop structured geometric representations for numerical reasoning, supporting the hypothesis that analyzing these naturally emergent structures could inform better representation design.

 ## Cognitive science - Savant syndrome and spatial representations